iomatix/Lugormod-X/README.md

 - AI unlocked.
 AI is able to use Force user or Mercenary profession.
 - Level cap changed up to 120 and added mastery level for Force Users which starts on 40 profession level.
 - Reaching mastery level allows to use force of the opposite side and unlocks new power ups.
-- Profession change requires a constant credits fee now. (default: 1350 credits)
+- Profession change requires a credits fee now which depends on skill points used.
-- Force, health and shield capacity grows per level depending on profession level.
+- Force, health and shield capacity grows per level depend on profession level.
 - Health, Force Power and Shield formula is re-balanced.
 - Reworked skillpoints system with clear and RPG style formula.
 - Player can spend skillpoints to upgrade new fully working passive skills.